Ziad-Ghoraba/Data-Structures-CPP/README.md

 ## Topics Covered

-1. Vectors
+📌 **1.
+Vectors**
    - Dynamic resizing, insertion, deletion, and rotations.
    - Custom implementation showcasing internal workings.

-2. Singly Linked List
+📌 **2.
+Singly Linked List**
    - Node-based structure with efficient insertion and deletion operations.
    - Custom implementation to understand linked data representation.

-3. Doubly Linked List
+📌 **3.
+Doubly Linked List**
    - Full implementation of a doubly linked list with forward and backward traversal.
    - Efficient operations like insertion, deletion, and various utilities.

+📌 **4.
+Stack**
+   - Multiple implementations of stack data structures.
+   - Stack-based algorithms for solving common computational problems.

 ---

-## 1. Vectors
+## 📌 1.
+Vectors

 This repository contains a custom implementation of a dynamic array, or **Vector**, in C++.
 Unlike the STL `std::vector`, this implementation delves into the low-level mechanisms of dynamic arrays, including memory management and resizing.